-- 1. Programming in C - 2.
-Problem Solving Techniques - 3.
-Mathematical Foundations of Computer Science. - 4.
-Information Technology - 5.
-Coding Practices - a.
-MCA Department is encouraged to offer need-based bridge courses and foundation courses to meet pre-requisite requirements and academic needs. - b.
-Based on the qualifications of the students admitted the mentoring team of the department shall recommend to carry out the bridge and foundation courses as mandatory courses for that candidate. - c.
-Two week bridge courses need to be organized before the commencement of the first semester. - d.
-Nurturing and evaluation process of bridge and foundation courses is left to the respective academic units.
+- MCA Department offers need-based bridge course to meet pre-requisite requirements and academic needs of students with different backgrounds. - Based on the qualifications of the students admitted the mentoring team of the department shall recommend to carry out the bridge courses as mandatory course for that candidate. - Two weeks bridge courses need to be organized before the commencement of the first semester. - Nurturing and evaluation process of bridge and foundation courses is left to the respective academic units.